MicrosoftDocs/cpp-docs.it-it/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parametri

-`pos` La posizione dell'elemento di deque per farvi riferimento.
+*POS* la posizione dell'elemento della deque a cui fare riferimento.

 ### <a name="return-value"></a>Valore restituito